Angel Attack: Production

 Gainax decided the basic plot for "Angel Attack" in 1993, when it wrote a presentation document of Neon Genesis Evangelion titled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho).
 In the first draft, "Angel Attack" had been named "People's reunion" (再会する人々, Saikai suru hitobito).
 The Proposal document contained a detailed description of the first episode, which was conceived as a diptych with the second one.
-The episode would have begun with Shinji on a train, stopped by a battle between Rei Ayanami's Eva-00 and an Angel named Raziel; the Angel would have vanished into a lake, with the damaged Unit 00 returning to the Nerv base.
+The episode would have begun with Shinji on a train, stopped by a battle between Rei Ayanami's Eva-00 and an Angel named Raziel; Raziel, described as a metallic Angel in the Proposal, would have vanished into a lake, with the damaged Unit 00 returning to the Nerv base.
 The beginning of a battle between Raziel and a berserk Unit 01 was also planned, but it was moved to the second episode.
+Until shortly before he began drawing the storyboards, Anno had not yet written the line in which Shinji firmly declares that he wants to pilot Eva-01, nor the scene in which he says "I mustn't run away".
+Unlike Yoshiyuki Tomino, the director of Mobile Suit Victory Gundam, Anno found it difficult to believe that anyone would willingly agree to pilot an Eva without hesitation; looking back, he said that he had made the same mistake as Victory Gundam.
+In the original script draft, once Shinji realized that he was wanted only because he was useful, he would smile with a hint of self-deprecation and quiet happiness.
+Furthermore, the staff employed several visual conventions typical of Japanese animation and manga in "Angel Attack"; in one scene from the episode, for example, Misato makes cartoonish expressions of surprise.

+From the very first episode, the entire staff worked under intense pressure and struggled to keep up with the production schedule.
+By the time the series began airing with "Angel Attack", Gainax had completed only twelve episodes after nearly two years of production, leaving the studio to produce the remaining fourteen in roughly one-third of that time.
+This compressed schedule ultimately led to the severe production problems that affected the second half of the series.
+According to animator Shunji Suzuki, animating the episode also took several months.
 Production of "Angel Attack" officially ended in April 1995; one month later, the second episode was also completed.
 The dubbing sessions began on March 27, about six months before the series debut.
-The episodes were later screened in front of two-hundred people at the second Gainax festival on 22 and 23 July 1995 in Itako, Ibaraki, a few months before their official broadcast.
+The episodes were later screened in front of two hundred people at the second Gainax festival on 22 and 23 July 1995 in Itako, Ibaraki, a few months before their official broadcast.
 According to Gainax co-founder Yasuhiro Takeda, the work was still at an early stage, since "the opening sequence as well as other elements weren't quite ready yet, so the screening showed only the raw episodes".

-Miki Nagasawa, Megumi Hayashibara, Akiko Hiramatsu, Takehito Koyasu, and Takashi Nagasako played several announcements and unnamed characters in "Angel Attack", while Tomomichi Nishimura, Hidenari Ugaki and Hiroshi Naka voiced the three soldiers who speaks with Gendo in the first scenes.
+Miki Nagasawa, Megumi Hayashibara, Akiko Hiramatsu, Takehito Koyasu, and Takashi Nagasako played several announcements and unnamed characters in "Angel Attack", while Tomomichi Nishimura, Hidenari Ugaki, and Hiroshi Naka voiced the three soldiers who speak with Gendo in the first scenes.
 British singer Claire Littley also sang a cover of "Fly Me to the Moon" which was later used as the episode's closing theme song.